muqadasuet41/Scientific-Graphic-Calculator/README.md

-# Scientific-Graphic-Calculator
+# MFA Simple-Calculator
-Creating the Scientific Graphic Calculator in Google Colab and Deploying the Calculator using Streamlit.
+Creating the Simple Calculator in Google Colab and Deploying the Calculator using Streamlit.